threat-defuser/threat-defuser.org/content/results.md

 ### Scholarly presentations

+- Godzimirski, Jakub M. Norwegian perceptions of security 2024 and Norwegian-Polish perception gaps.
+Poland and Norway in a changing geopolitical landscape; 2024-06-07.

 - Godzimirski, Jakub M. Mapping Russian repertoires of power in the Global South: the case of MENA region in the context of the war in Ukraine.
 CEEISA-ISA Joint International Conference Knowing the global-local: Imagining pasts, debating futures; 2024-06-19.